DevKike/market-aws-lambda-users/README.md

 ## 📦 Lambda Functions

-The project includes three Lambda functions:
+The project includes four Lambda functions:

 1. **sign-up**: Registers new users with encrypted passwords
 2. **sign-in**: Authenticates users and generates JWT tokens
 3. **jwt-authorizer**: Validates JWT tokens for protected routes
+4. **user-info**: Retrieves user information using the authorized user's ID from the JWT token

 ## 🗄️ Database Schema